mli/deepnumpy-doc/guide/crash-course/1-ndarray.md

 ## Import packages and create an array

 To get started, run the following commands to import the `np` package together with the NumPy extensions package `npx`.
-Together, `np` with `npx` make up the NumPy on MXNet front end.
+Together, `np` with `npx` make up the NP on MXNet front end.

 ```{.python .input  n=1}
 from mxnet import np, npx